samialtas/CSharp-PDF-PrintPreview-XLSX-Export-and-Generation/README.md

 *   Projects where you need absolute control over the output.
 *   Situations where you want to avoid adding external dependencies.

+## 🚀 Future Roadmap & Potential Improvements

+This project provides a solid foundation, but there are many exciting ways it can be extended.
+Here are some of the planned and potential features for the future:

+#### 🎨 Core Drawing Features
+*   **Implement Image Support:** Add a `DrawImage` command to the `GraphicsRecorder` and implement the logic to embed image data (JPEG, PNG) into both PDF and XLSX files while maintaining the WYSIWYG principle.
+*   **Support for Additional Shapes:** Extend the system to handle other GDI+ primitives like `DrawEllipse`, `DrawArc`, and `DrawPolygon` for more complex diagrams and charts.
+*   **Improve Text Handling:** Add support for more advanced text rendering, such as text alignment (center/right), rotated text, and styles like underline/strikethrough.

+#### ⚡ Performance & Optimization
+*   **Introduce Font Subsetting:** A high-priority task.
+Currently, the entire font file is embedded in the PDF, leading to larger file sizes.
+Implementing font subsetting (embedding only the characters actually used) will drastically reduce the PDF size while maintaining compliance.
+*   **Background Processing:** For large reports, the export process can freeze the UI.
+Refactor the export logic to run on a background thread (`async/await`) with progress updates to keep the application responsive.

+#### 🏗️ Code Architecture & Quality
+*   **Modularize the Code:** Refactor the core `GraphicsRecorder`, PDF writer, and XLSX writer into a separate, reusable class library.
+This would allow other projects to easily consume this functionality.
+*   **Expand Unit Tests:** Create a comprehensive test suite that verifies the output for a given set of intermediate commands, ensuring that bug fixes or new features don't cause regressions.

+Contributions are welcome!
+If any of these features interest you, feel free to fork the repository and submit a pull request.

 Enjoy exploring the code.